SlyVampire/Data-Analysis-Case-Study/README.md

 # Data-Analysis-Cyclistic-Case-Study

-Cycle Sharing Company Case Study: Predicting Demand and Optimization Overview
+CYCLISTIC - Cycle Sharing Company Case Study: Predicting Demand and Optimization

+Overview

 Welcome to the Cyclistic Cycle Sharing Company Case Study!
 This is a Capstone Prject for my Google Data Analytics Course on Coursera.
 In this project, we delve into the world of urban mobility by analyzing data from a cycle sharing service.
 Our goal is to understand user behavior, predict demand, and optimize fleet management.

 Key Features